dqdb/opera-tools/patch-speed-dial/readme.md

 #Requirements
 1. *XP only:* install Microsoft .NET Framework 2.0 if it is not installed already

+###Changes on 2013-10-19
+* Added new CSS files to hide speed dial labels
+* Added an option to modify vertical and horizontal spacing between thumbnails
+* Added an option to create cropped thumbnail images like in Opera 12 instead of scaled ones (see note)
+* Added default search engine editor

 ###Changes on 2013-10-16
 * Updated for *Opera 18.0.1284.5*